 - Madre Sal, a beautiful Chiapas beach area

-- San Cristobel de Las Casas, a colonial town in Chiapas
+- San Cristobel de Las Casas, a beautiful town in Chiapas

 The South East

 South East Mexico is where the majority of the country’s tourism is focused.
 It’s not completely unwarranted – the Caribbean coast is spectacular, with amazing, world-famous beaches.

 However, be aware of likely inflation in prices and lots of tourists.

-Nonetheless, I would recommend a trip to the South East to check out the best Yucatan travel destinations – but maybe avoid Cancun.
+Nonetheless, I would recommend a trip to the South East to check out the best Yucatan travel destinations.

 South East Highlights